sciZer0/7/v/README.md

 Plus, each decision is made by a margin of at least 5% – in other words, the Mandatory Margin is 5%.

-For example, if a vote on appointing a certain person (Public Address) to a position of Contributor has accumulated in total:
+For example, if a vote on appointing a certain person (Public Address) to the position of Contributor has accumulated in total:

 * FOR: 210,000,000,000 Voting Power<br>